orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_IPFS_Firmament.md

 ![Content-Addressed Hashing](../images/Content-Addressed.jpg)

-Content addressing is achieved by a technique called _hashing_, which is a very oblique way of saying "chops up your data into blocks, sum them together repeatedly, and reduce the filw down to a unique, consistently-sized alphanumeric string."
+Content addressing is achieved by a technique called _hashing_, which is a very oblique way of saying "chops up your data into blocks, sum them together repeatedly, and reduce the file down to a unique, consistently-sized alphanumeric string."
 This is a process identical to generating a "checksum," if you're familiar with that.

 For hashing algorithms, there are currently two standards in play: Content ID version 0 (CIDv0) and Content ID version 1 (CIDv1).